zeyh/RCS/README.md

 ### Browser Requirements

-Google Chrome, Mozilla Firefox or Microsoft Edge.
+Google Chrome, Mozilla Firefox, or Microsoft Edge.
 Please note that IE11 is not supported.

-Also, please make sure that your browser's pop-up blocker isn't preventing the sign in window from being displayed.
+Also, please make sure that your browser's pop-up blocker isn't preventing the sign-in window from being displayed.
 To configure the pop-up settings in your browser, please visit [this page](https://kb.northwestern.edu/page.php?id=77182).

 ---